It’s a very clever brush, but you don’t necessarily need these features

 - The implementation is improved over previous iterations

 - The app could still do with some work to improve the accuracy of tracking and quality of feedback

-- The travel case that hold the Genius X and 2 brush heads
+- The travel case holds the Genius X and 2 brush heads

 - The brush can be charged in the case whilst charging a USB device also